 DHA & EPA.
 This is normally going to mean

 supplementing. ω6:3 ratio matters.

-- Stop buying, and discard all of these oils (as refined oils):
+- Stop buying, and discard all of the "no place in your pantry"

 - Stop consuming any processed foods that contain